-Members of myHIVteam use many different methods when it comes to managing their mental health.
-In the recent survey, 24 percent of members surveyed reported seeing a therapist, 15 percent reported practicing meditation and/or yoga, and 14 percent reported using a meditation or mental health app for on-the-go support.
+Members of myHIVteam use many methods when it comes to managing their mental health.
+In the survey, 24 percent of members surveyed reported seeing a therapist, 15 percent reported practicing meditation and/or yoga, and 14 percent reported using a meditation or mental health app for on-the-go support.

-While HIV treatment has drastically improved, receiving a diagnosis of HIV can still be highly emotional.
+Although HIV treatment has drastically improved, receiving a diagnosis of HIV can still be highly emotional.
 You may need time to process your diagnosis and adjust to life with HIV.
 That’s OK.

 In many cases, mental health conditions are treatable.
 But your doctor may not be able to tell if you’re having symptoms of anxiety or depression just from your regular visits.
 Because of this, you should pay attention to your mental and emotional health.

 You’re your own best advocate.
 If you or a loved one notices changes in your mood or behaviors, contact your doctor and ask for a referral to a mental health specialist.